FAQs

 • Pixie Parenting sessions are intended for you — because as a parent, you are the most powerful (and wonderful!) agent of change in your kiddo’s world.

-Sometimes it can be helpful to co-ordinate in-person support for children, in addition to virtual parent sessions.
+At times, though, it can be helpful to co-ordinate in-person support for children, in addition to virtual parent sessions.
 In this case, if families are able to travel to the West End of Toronto, in person sessions could be scheduled through the Roncesvalles Psychology Clinic.
 Otherwise, appropriate referrals within the GTA would be arranged.

 • Session fees are $275/hour.